iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 Then, one can easily rewrite the conditions in (2) into the same form as a generalized subgradient. $\blacksquare$

-**Source**
+**Source:**
 Theorem 3.35 in Dimitry's notes, AMATH 516 materials.
+The proof is the same as stated there but filled up with more details.

 **Remarks**:

+* The regular subgradient is convex, because it's a part of a cone.

-The theorem highlighted the geometric interpretations of subgradient and the generalized subgradient, and the same definition can be generalized to just Subgradient of convex function.
+* The theorem highlighted the geometric interpretations of subgradient and the generalized subgradient, and the same definition can be generalized to just Subgradient of convex function.

-Take note that, for functions that are more pathological than usual, it's possible that there doesn't exists any vector of the form $(v, -1)$ in the normal cone of $\text{epi}(f)$ at the point $(x, f(x))$ and in that case, the generalized subgradient is $\emptyset$.
+* Take note that, for functions that are more pathological than usual, it's possible that there doesn't exists any vector of the form $(v, -1)$ in the normal cone of $\text{epi}(f)$ at the point $(x, f(x))$ and in that case, the generalized subgradient is $\emptyset$.
 Finally, a vector that fits the format of $(v, -1)$ guarantees it to be strictly facing downwards in $\mathbb E \times \mathbb R$.
 One of such example where subgradient doesn't exist even inside of the domain of the function would be the non convex function $-|x|$ at the point $x = 0$.

-More importantly, when doing subgradient algebra, just bear in mind that we are dealing with a cone, which is essentially one of the simple convex sets.
+* More importantly, when doing subgradient algebra, just bear in mind that we are dealing with a cone, which is essentially one of the simple convex sets.
 For how to do computations with subgradient, from simple to hardcore, see [[Subdifferentials Subgradient Computations]] for more.

 **Comments**